cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/basic-feature/visit_directly.md

 description: >
 ---

-If you want to send the requet to downstream that address determined, you can choose visiting directly without service discovery.
+If you want to send the request to downstream that address determined, you can choose visiting directly without service discovery.

 ## Specify RPC Host and Port
 You can use `callopt.WithHostPort` to specify host and port, supports two parameters: